Raising the Continuous Integration Bar

 Push Every Day is one of the six foundational practices to get started with Continuous Integration.
 No matter how, if we want to leverage the benefits of Continuous Integration to the fullest, integrating once per day will not make it.
 That is pertinent but inadequate.
 To raise the bar to the next level, we have to Commit Frequently.
 After all, the central premise of Continuous Integration is integrating early and often on Mainline.
 It enables speed of delivery.
 As a result, it accelerates feedback, amplifies quality, and allows us to recover quicker from production instabilities.

-I regularly get pointed out that this focus on speed of delivery puts pressure on teams.
+People regularly indicate that this focus on delivery speed puts pressure on teams.
 I can see that.
 But we are missing the point.
-We want teams to be at ease and comfortable, without stress and fear.
-Because of that, they will deliver at speed.
-However, to enable this, it requires teams to adopt Decouple the Codebase, Hide Unfinished Functionality and Expand-Contract.
+We want teams to be serene and comfortable, without stress and fear.
+Exactly that empowers the team to deliver at speed.
+However, to enable this, it requires adopting Decouple the Codebase, Hide Unfinished Functionality and Expand-Contract.

 When we Commit Frequently we reduce the size of our changes.
 Merge conflicts are unlikely and broken builds are infrequent.